ClojureBridge/drawing/curriculum/create-something.md

 ### add basic Quil code

-The basic Quil code has `setup`, `draw` functions and `defsketch` macro which defines the app.
+The basic Quil code has `setup` and `draw` functions and the `defsketch` macro which defines the app.
-Following the Quil rule, Clara added those basic stuffs in her `practice.clj`.
+Following the Quil rule, Clara added those basic things into her `practice.clj`.
-At this moment, `practice.clj` looks like this:
+At this point, `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice